 I recently had a routine eye test and contact lens check with my optician.
 As usual he looked at the health of my eyes and asked all the routine questions – one of which was did I smoke?
 I never have so it wasn’t relevant, but we then got into a discussion about how many people aren’t aware that their lifestyle choices impact their eyesight.

 For example, half of UK adults have no idea that your diet can affect your eyesight.
+If you have a deteriorating eyesight, check out air optix astigmatism.
 A poll of 2,000 adults found 49 per cent are clueless when it comes to the nutrients and vitamins which can boost eye health.

 Fewer than one in 10 recognise zinc as being important for the maintenance of healthy eyes, and only 45 per cent realise your diet can directly impact your eyes.